Samvit-Kini/Samvit_BSE_Portfolio/index.md

 ### Figure 7 Ultrasonic Sensors Schematic

-In addition to the ultrasonic sensors, I added a breadboard, which allows me to organize my wiring and easily connect the ultrasonic sensors to the Raspberry Pi.
+In addition to the ultrasonic sensors, I added a breadboard, which allows me to organise my wiring and easily connect the ultrasonic sensors to the Raspberry Pi.
 I also added a case for my ball-tracking robot, so it looks cleaner.
 The case is shown covering the components in the final picture.

 Here is the schematic of the case I built:

 <img width="872" height="565" alt="Screenshot 2025-07-18 at 12 02 47 PM" src="https://github.com/user-attachments/assets/7cad591b-2d67-45ce-960c-2e50e94f8c45" />

-### Figure 6 Drawing of Case
+### Figure 6: Drawing of the Case

 ## Challenges
 In this modification, I faced many unexpected challenges.
-Out of them, there were two challenges that stood out to me:
+Out of them, two challenges stood out to me:

-1. The first challenge was that the Ball Tracking Robot kept moving too far in one certain direction.
+1. The first challenge was that the Ball Tracking Robot kept moving too far in one direction.
 To fix this problem, I had to juggle around with my code and ensure my robot stopped moving after it fulfilled a certain goal.
 This challenge took me the longest amount of time, but I fixed the code.

 2. The second challenge that stood out to me was a bit of a setback.
 The setback was that my Raspberry Pi board stopped working.
 The reason is unknown, but I had to restart setting up the board.
 This required me to rewire many things and forced me to repeat the downloading process.
-The downloading took a long time, forcing me to waste a day at Bluestamp resetting up my Pi.
+The downloading took a long time, forcing me to waste a day at Bluestamp setting up my Pi.

 ## Here's a demo of my Ball Tracking Robot